Mani (film)

 Mani is a 2003 Indian Kannada-language romance film written and directed by debutant Yograj Bhat.
-It features Mayur Patel and Radhika in the lead roles.
-The supporting cast includes Umashree, Kashi, Avinash, Rangayana Raghu and Karisubbu.
+It features Radhika in the titular role, Mayur Patel and Umashree.
+While Umashree plays a prostitute, Radhika plays her daughter.
+The supporting cast includes Kashi, Avinash, Rangayana Raghu and Karisubbu.
 The score for the film is by Rajesh Ramanath and soundtrack for the film is by Raja.
-The film was dubbed in Tamil as Sollattuma.
+The film was dubbed in Tamil as Sollattuma with a few reshot scenes.